Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Detailed Result Section

-\textbf{Table~\ref{tab:palm-likelihood} in ASA direction:} In this direction, there is also a strong likelihood between attribute and stimulus.
-In PaLM's response, there is a strong association with neutral stimuli.
-For beauty bias in professions, we notice the difference between NNL and PNL, which suggests that the PaLM model picks the negative appearance more in response to the lower-income individuals.
-For institutional and nationality bias, the same kind of relationship also exists.
+In Table~\ref{tab:gpt-4-likelihood}, for beauty bias in professions, we notice that the difference between NNL and PNL is 22.32\%.
+This means that the GPT-4 picks the negative appearance more in response to the lower-income individuals.
+This trend is also similar to other models.
+For institutional and nationality bias, the same kind of relationship exists for all models.

-In Tables~\ref{tab:palm-sai-gender} and \ref{tab:palm-asa-gender}, we showed our experimental results from a gendered pronoun perspective and in the SAI and ASA direction respectively with PaLM 2.
-From the ageism bias in Table~\ref{tab:palm-sai-gender}, we can say that PPL is higher in feminine pronoun settings.
-For beauty bias in the profession, we see that NNL is higher for non-binary pronun settings.
-Similarly, PNuL is high in non-binary settings for institutional bias.
-In Table~\ref{tab:palm-asa-gender}, for beauty bias in the profession, we see that NNL is high for masculine pronoun.
+Table~\ref{tab:gpt-3.5-asa-gender} presented our experimental results from a gender perspective and in the ASA direction with GPT-3.5.
+For beauty bias in professions, we observed that the GPT-3.5 model tends to select more negative attributes for males compared to females and non-binary genders.

+In ASA direction we also see similar trends like SAI direction in gender settings.
+In Table~\ref{tab:gpt-4-asa-gender}, for beauty bias, we see that PPL is higher for feminine pronoun settings.
+From Table~\ref{tab:llama-asa-gender}, we see that the gap between these different gender settings is even narrow.